 Several titles have been given to the book:

 - The name "וְאֵלֶּה שְׁמוֹת" is derived from the opening words of the book, and dates back to antiquity.5

 - Sefer Dikdukei HaTeamim records two additional and more descriptive titles, "ספר יציאת מצרים" ("Exodus")6 and "ספר הברית" ("The Book of the Covenant").7 These two names focus on different halves of the book and may express competing claims as to the book's central theme.8

-- Ramban entitles the book "ספר הגאולה" ("The Book of Redemption"), and claims that it encompasses the motifs of both halves of the book.
-While the first part of the book recounts the people's physical redemption, it is only at the end of the book, with the completion of the Tabernacle, that the spiritual redemption occurs.
+- Ramban entitles the book "ספר הגאולה" ("The Book of Redemption"), and contends that it encompasses the motifs of both halves of the book.
+According to Ramban, while the first part of the book recounts the people's physical redemption, it is only at the end of the book, with the completion of the Tabernacle, that the spiritual redemption occurs.

 Nation Building: Becoming עם ישראל

 R. D"Z Hoffmann points out that just as Sefer Bereshit speaks of the creation of the world, Sefer Shemot speaks of the creation of the Nation of Israel.
 Indeed, much of the book revolves around this theme, making the reader ponder both how a nation is initially formed and how it successfully develops.

 - From family to nation – What defines nationhood?
 At what point do the tribes switch from being the sons of Yaakov to the "Children of Israel"?
 What role did the trials of exile and enslavement play in this transition?
 See Purposes of the Egyptian Bondage.